 - Pupils who need a social worker (Child in Need and Child Protection Plans).

-- Children missing from education
+- Children absent from education, particularly if on repeat occasions and/or long periods of time.

-- Elective Home Education (EHE)
+- Elective Home Education (EHE).

-- Pupils requiring mental health support.
+- · Pupils requiring mental health support.

-- LAC, previously LAC and care leavers.
+- LAC, PLAC and care leavers.

-- Pupils with SEND or health issues
+- Pupils with SEND or health issues.

-- Pupils who identify as or are perceived to be LBGTQ+
+- Pupils who identify as or are perceived to be LBGTQ+.